Amitabha2018/AUC/README.md

 # AUC
-This is AUC  open code
+This is the official PyTorch implementation of our 2025 paper (AUC).

+# Coming Soon!!!!!